 Being convicted of driving drunk can lead to a loss of employment, extortionate insurance premiums, travel visa restrictions, a criminal record on your licence, and in the worst case scenario, a prison sentence of up to six months.
 Particularly serious cases can even carry a fine of up to £5,000.

 If you’re worried that you’re going to be hit hard by a drink driving conviction, all hope is not lost!
-With DrivingOffence.com, you can tackle your case head-on.
+With DrivingOffence.com and our expert team of drink driving solicitors, you can tackle your case head-on.
 Even if it’s tactically wise to plead guilty to the drink driving accusation, we can help mitigate the punishments, so you leave with a more favourable sentence.

 Our drink driving solicitors specialise in this type of cases and can guide you through the legal process step-by-step.
 With our years of experience in motor-related convictions, we can help you defend matters and sidestep severe punishments and will dedicate ourselves to achieving the best outcome possible.